camunda/camunda-docs-static/get-started/content/quick-start/deploy.md

     name: "Deploy the Process"
     parent: "get-started-quick-start"
     identifier: "get-started-quick-start-deploy"
-    pre: "Deploy the Process to Camunda and start your first process instances."
+    pre: "Deploy the Process to Camunda and start your first process instance."

 ---